Last modified: 21 January 2021

 Description

 The Laguiche Complex is a metasedimentary unit composed mainly of paragneiss, metatexite and diatexite.
-This unit consists mainly of biotite paragneiss derived from the gradual transformation of feldspathic wacke and mudrock.
+This unit consists mainly of biotite paragneisses derived from the gradual transformation of feldspathic wacke and mudrock.
 A few arkosic arenite beds were also observed in sheet 33F07.
-Minor lithologies of this unit are felsic tuff, iron formation interstratified with metasedimentary rocks and polygenetic conglomerate.
+Minor lithologies of this unit are felsic tuff, iron formation interstratified with metasedimentary rocks and polymictic conglomerate.
+The Laguiche Complex contains rare iron formations interstratified with metasedimentary rocks.
 The mobilisate is generally granitic in composition, but may vary from tonalitic to granodioritic.
 That being said, a stain analysis does not provide sufficiently representative results to estimate the percentage of granitic or tonalitic mobilisate, and even less to provide a possible geographical distribution of mobilisate composition.

-Paragneiss located in the Opinaca Subprovince may be confused with those of the Rivière Salomon Formation in the La Grande Subprovince.
-However, Laguiche Complex paragneiss may contain orthopyroxene, unlike those of the Rivière Salomon Formation.
+The paragneiss located in the Opinaca Subprovince may be confused with those of the Rivière Salomon Formation in the La Grande Subprovince.
+However, Laguiche Complex paragneisses may contain orthopyroxene, unlike those of the Rivière Salomon Formation.
 Moreover, the granoblastic texture is less developed in the Rivière Salomon Formation because of a weaker recrystallization.
-Finally, protoliths of the Laguiche Complex paragneiss are only arkosic, whereas they can be quartz-rich or arkosic in the Rivière Solomon Formation.
+Finally, protoliths of the Laguiche Complex paragneisses are only arkosic, whereas they can be quartz-rich or arkosic in the Rivière Salomon Formation.

 Units nAlgi12 and nAlgi13 were derived from field studies conducted in 1997 by Simard and Gosselin (1999); the knowledge of the area has not changed since.

-Unit nAlgi1 consists of banded amphibolite, iron formation, mafic gneiss, as well as locally pillow metabasalt.
-This unit is present mainly in sheets 33B13 and 23D14.
-Polygons on the map were mostly drawn by following magnetic highs.
+Unit nAlgi1 consists mainly of banded amphibolite, identifiable in places as pillow metabasalt.
+Locally, iron formations and mafic gneissre found in unit nAlgi1.
+In sheets 33B13 and 23D14, the polygons on the map were mostly drawn by following magnetic highs.

-These metabasalts commonly show two types of alteration occurring as centimetric bands: 1) plagioclase-quartz-hornblende-diopside ± garnet) whitish alteration cutting or following pillow edges; 2) hornblende-garnet-sulphides ± biotite ± quartz ± plagioclase dark green and partially rusted alteration along pillow edges.
+These metabasalts commonly show two types of alteration occurring as centimetric bands: 1) plagioclase-quartz-hornblende-diopside ± garnet whitish alteration cutting or following pillow edges; 2) hornblende-garnet-sulphides ± biotite ± quartz ± plagioclase dark green and partially rusted alteration along pillow edges.
 Disseminated garnet is also observed in pillows.
-A network of late millimetric quartzofeldspathic veinlets in positive relief affects the metabasalt.
+A network of late millimetric quartzofeldspathic veinlets in positive relief affects the metabasalts.

 Laguiche Complex 2 (nAlgi2): Paragneiss